Who can apply?

 To find partners for your project ideas, you can:

-- Use the Partner Search function of the Participant Portal.
+- Use the Partner Search function of the Funding & Tenders Portal.
 The function allows to:

 - look for organisations which received funding in the past